1943 Tosya–Ladik earthquake: Impact

 The damage and impacts from the earthquake were widespread, however most of the damage was found in the Kastamonu Province.
 There, following the earthquake, the government house, Administration of Liquors, an old Halkevleri building, Gazipasa School, a branch of Ziraat Bank, Republic Elementary School, Nasrullah Mosque, other mosques and other workshops were damaged with cracks in Kastamonu.
 Between these buildings, the Administration of Liquors was damaged the most, with its interior structure being severely damaged along with dangerous cracks on walls.
 However, no casualties were caused in the liquor warehouse.
 The building was later visited by the management, which they inspected the building and later revealed that only the tobacco warehouse would be operational and be benefited from.
 Another building that was damaged was the Nasrullah Mosque, which had a lot of small cracks including the dome, was closed for operation, only to be reopened later after an inspection from architects from Ankara.
 The Gazipasa School was heavily damaged as well.
 The roof of the school collapsed and very deep cracks were observed on the top floor of the school.
 Other than that, the Kastamonu Castle was damaged and 62 nearby homes were evacuated by the order of the local police department.
 In the next few days, the Kastamonu Municipality ordered some experts to review the castle, who decided to repair the castle.
 To do that, 20,000 lira was requested.
-Along with the damages, landslides occurred near the city center which some damaged homes and killed a few people.
+Along with the damage, landslides occurred near the city center which some damaged homes and killed a few people.

 Among other neighborhoods in the Kastamonu area, many had collapsed walls.
 8 buildings were flattened, and 110 buildings were damaged, which also included some official buildings.
 62 other homes were evacuated due to the fear of collapsing.
 In smaller villages, 143 buildings were flattened and 269 homes were damaged.
 The Golkoy Institute's 2nd building, which was home to 1,000 students, was also damaged.